vronizor/vronizor.github.io/docs/research/research.md

   </p></details>
   <p></p>

-## Working papers
 <br>
-<b><a href="https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099355203272341682/idu00a4b67200c3a70461a0b91b09fd8c4c97768">Conscientiousness and labor market returns: Evidence from a field experiment in Senegal</a></b> (with <a href="https://www.psychology.uzh.ch/en/areas/dev/diffges/team/allemand.html">Mathias Allemand</a>, <a href="https://sites.google.com/site/mkirchberger/home">Martina Kirchberger</a>, <a href="https://www.svetamilusheva.com/">Sveta Milusheva</a>, <a href="https://www.carolnewman.ie/">Carol Newman</a>, and <a href="https://psychology.illinois.edu/directory/profile/bwrobrts">Brent Roberts</a>), Policy Research working paper WPS 1010378; Impact Evaluation series; Washington, D.C.: World Bank Group
+<b><a href="https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099355203272341682/idu00a4b67200c3a70461a0b91b09fd8c4c97768">Conscientiousness and labor market returns: Evidence from a field experiment in Senegal</a></b> (with <a href="https://www.psychology.uzh.ch/en/areas/dev/diffges/team/allemand.html">Mathias Allemand</a>, <a href="https://sites.google.com/site/mkirchberger/home">Martina Kirchberger</a>, <a href="https://www.svetamilusheva.com/">Sveta Milusheva</a>, <a href="https://www.carolnewman.ie/">Carol Newman</a>, and <a href="https://psychology.illinois.edu/directory/profile/bwrobrts">Brent Roberts</a>), Policy Research working paper WPS 1010378; Impact Evaluation series; Washington, D.C.: World Bank Group<br>
+*Revise and resubmit, ReStat*

 <details><summary>[Abstract]</summary><p>
   Non-cognitive skills are increasingly recognized as important determinants of labor market outcomes.
 To what extent these skills can be affected in adulthood remains an open question.
 We conducted a randomized controlled trial with low-skilled employed workers in Senegal where workers were randomly assigned to receive a training intervention designed to affect conscientiousness traits.
 We found that treated workers were significantly more likely to stay in their job and have higher wages nine months after the intervention.
 Our findings suggest that non-cognitive skills can be affected even later in the life cycle and can have substantial labor market returns.